 MBA students interested in pursuing the MBA with the health care management certificate must take COHE 6000, 6600, 6610, and 6620 as electives in the MBA program.
-A certificate of completion will be issued by the College of Allied Health Sciences.
 Other graduate students interested in taking these electives must confer with the program directors of the respective schools.